-Staff are expected to role model positive, respectful relationships, and to draw on the school's work as a Rights Respecting School, championing the philosophy of the UN Convention on the Rights of the Child.
-Pastoral support is provided through a team of Personal Tutors, Year Managers and Progress Leaders, as well as Student Support Officers and a dedicated Student IAG (Information, Advice and Guidance) Manager.
+Staff are expected to role model positive, respectful relationships.
+Pastoral support is provided through a team of Personal Tutors, Year Managers and Key Stage Directors, as well as Student Wellbeing Officers and a dedicated Careers Officer.

 5. ASSEMBLY PROGRAMME

 Year group assemblies take place for each year group on a weekly basis, with an assembly programme which is planned by a senior leader to address specific SMSC themes on a rolling basis.